movidius/ncappzoo/apps/video_face_matcher/README.md

 - OpenVINO 2019 R2 or greater
 - tkinter

+## How to run
+Open a terminal at the project root folder and run the command **make run**.
+The application uses the MYRIAD plugin as the default device.
+You can also run it on CPU by using the command **make run_cpu**.

 Note: All development and testing has been done on Ubuntu 16.04 on an x86-64 machine.